benisde/solidity_smart_contract/README.md

 Build a smart contracts to automate many of the institutions’ financial processes and features.

 <br>
-Here, to automate the creation of joint savings accounts, we will create a solidity smart contract that accepts two user addresses that are then able to control a joint savings account.
+Here we are automating the creation of joint savings accounts.
+We will create a solidity smart contract that accepts two user addresses that are then able to control a joint savings account.

 Our smart contract will use ether management functions to implement various requirements from the financial institution to provide the features of the joint savings account.